dcernst/dcernst.github.io/teaching/mat526f16/index.md

 </div>

 ## Welcome ##
 Welcome to the course web page for the Fall 2016 manifestation of MAT 526: Topics in Combinatorics at [Northern Arizona University](http://nau.edu).
-We will be using the recently published textbook [Eulerian Numbers](http://www.springer.com/us/book/9781493930906) by [T. Kyle Peterson](http://math.depaul.edu/tpeter21/) (DePaul University).
+We will be using the recently published textbook [Eulerian Numbers](http://www.springer.com/us/book/9781493930906) by [T. Petersen](http://math.depaul.edu/tpeter21/) (DePaul University).

 <div class="row">
   <div class="col-xs-12 col-sm-6">